Dan Goldman: Syria

+Taiwan

 Goldman supports democracy in Taiwan, but opposed Speaker Nancy Pelosi's August 2022 visit to Taiwan and concurred with the Biden Administration's assessment of the risks, citing intelligence and diplomatic concerns.

 Healthcare

 Goldman believes healthcare is a fundamental right and supports a public option and private health insurance.
-He opposes single-payer healthcare, calling the system "unrealistic".
+He is one of over 100 cosponsors of Medicare for All.

 Housing

 Goldman supports "public–private partnerships" to combat New York City's lack of affordable housing.
 He supports construction by private real estate developers, fully funding NYCHA, and allocating federal dollars for private firms to update and manage properties NYCHA owns.

 Judiciary

 Goldman opposes expanding the Supreme Court of the United States and said it is "antidemocratic" during a candidate forum.
-He expressed support for implementing term limits on Supreme Court Justices in an interview with New York Magazine.
+He supports legislation imposing term limits on justices, and has pushed for binding ethics requirements on Supreme Court justices.

 LGBTQ equality

 Goldman supports passing the Equality Act to prohibit discrimination on the basis of sex, sexual orientation and gender identity.

-Goldman said he had never marched in an LGBTQ Pride parade until 2022, claiming his work as a federal prosecutor prevented him from doing so, in response to a questionnaire from the Jim Owles Liberal Democratic Club.
+He said he had never marched in an LGBTQ Pride parade until 2022, saying his work as a federal prosecutor prevented him from doing so, in response to a questionnaire from the Jim Owles Liberal Democratic Club.
 He drew criticisms and accusations of using the LGBTQ community as a "political football" when it was revealed his explanation contradicted the guidelines and restrictions issued by the Department of Justice, which states employees may "attend political rallies and meetings."
 In fact, the Department of Justice has its own employee-run "DOJ Pride."